 After your success on Wall Street, you founded the Litchfield County Times and the New York Observer.
+Did they help ignite your career in art?

 When I was publishing, I wanted the newspapers to be high quality publications.
-I wanted them to be strong and creative but
+I wanted them to be strong and creative but still clear and pure.
+I became very interested in the design of the newspapers.
+I started sketching things each week for the newspaper, and I became the graphic designer, not just of the print page, but of the whole paper.

-to creating large metal works of art?
+Isn’t that a big leap to creating large metal works of art?

-the Coast Guard, I learned welding, and I had two carpenters working for me.
-I took a look at the sketches I’d made and
+When I was in the Coast Guard, I learned welding, and I had two carpenters working for me.
+I took a look at the sketches I’d made and we built a model, and that started the whole process.

-a great grasp of mathematics.
+At Tuck Business School at Dartmouth, you discovered you have a great grasp of mathematics.
 How does that affect your art?

 There are a couple of very basic equations—particularly the Fibonacci series and the geometric equations that lead to a certain kind of graphic design—that I’ve used in most of the work I’ve built.
 Following the math—staying close to the ratio of height versus width and width versus depth—created a fundamental plan that I’d be able to carry out in the works of sculpture.